Matson - Digesting Recent Events, Near-Term Headwinds And Upcoming Earnings

 There are two headwinds which management has been alluding to over the past earnings announcements and during the more recent November 2016 Investor Presentation.
 These include the Hawaii and Guam markets.

-The Hawaii business is expected to remain solid as Hawaii's economy continues to remain in an expansion cycle.
-This upcoming fourth quarter's volume declines will simply be a result of the competitive operating issues which led to Matson's increase in service and volume last year.
+The Hawaii business is expected to remain solid as its economy continues to remain in an expansion cycle.
+The upcoming fourth quarter's volume declines will simply be a result of the competitive operating issues which led to Matson's increase in service and volume last year.
 For 2017, expectations are for continued moderate volume growth for Hawaii.

 The Guam market is expected to be marginally impacted from the new competitive service during the fourth quarter and the first half of 2017.
-Overall 2017 is anticipated to witness modest positive volume growth.
+Overall, 2017 is anticipated to witness modest positive volume growth.
 But there is the chance that a second vessel will be launched by the competitor leading to weekly service.

 For me, the most interesting focus areas of the business will be for the Alaska and CLX services.
-The Alaska economy has struggled since the back-half of 2015 resulting from the oil price collapse.
-This has led to dire job estimates for calendar year 2017.
+The Alaska economy has struggled since the back half of 2015, resulting from the oil price collapse.
+This has led to dire job estimates for calendar-year 2017.

 Per the most recent January 2017 Alaska Department of Labor and Workforce Development report, the Alaska economy is projected to see a reduction of slightly more than two percent for job losses.
 This reflects the second consecutive year for two percent or greater job losses.